One of the most important question when running a business is: Which metrics should I track?

-This post talks about two general approaches to copy data to Power BI from online services.
+This post talks about two general approaches to copy data to Power BI from SaaS platforms and APIs.

-Approach 1: Use Power Query to get data from Online Services (through REST APIs), model and visualize data in Power BI – Self Service, Simple, Less cost
+Approach 1: Use Power Query (within Power BI) to get data from Online Services (through REST APIs), model, and visualize data in Power BI – Self Service, Simple, Less cost

-Approach 2: Setup data factory pipelines using say Azure Data Factory, copy data to a database/data warehouse and use this data layer to visualize in Power BI – Enterprise, More control on data, Involves several components
+Approach 2: Setup data factory pipelines using say Azure Data Factory or setup Azure Functions, copy data to a database/data warehouse and use this data layer to visualize in Power BI – Enterprise, More control on data, Involves several components

 Which approach to go with will depend on how frequently you want the data pulls andhow you want to reuse the data from these services.